ignadv1986/Comprehensive-NGS-Technical-Manual/02_Mapping_&_Alignment/01_mapping_principles_&_QC.md

 •	GENCODE is a specific annotation project that focuses on producing high-quality, manually curated gene models — initially for human and mouse genomes.

 GENCODE and Ensembl are now technically the same for human and mouse.
-Since 2018, Ensembl uses the GENCODE gene set as its default, but the latter includes a lot of "long non-coding RNAs" (lncRNAs) and pseudogenes that standard RefSeq might ignore.
-This is why RNA-seq scientists almost always prefer GENCODE/Ensembl over UCSC/RefSeq.
+Since 2018, Ensembl uses the GENCODE gene set as its default, but the latter includes a lot of long non-coding RNAs (lncRNAs) and pseudogenes that standard RefSeq might ignore.
+This is why is preferred GENCODE/Ensembl over UCSC/RefSeq for RNA-seq.

 <br>